googleworkspace/google-chat-samples/python/productivity_tracker/readme.md

     Note: you will have to use `tcp=3306` for MySQL
 1. Deploy the application with the service account:
     `gcloud beta app deploy --service-account SERVICEACCOUNT@PROJECT_ID.iam.gserviceaccount.com`
-1. [Configure the bot](https://developers.google.com/hangouts/chat/how-tos/bots-publish).
+1. [Configure the bot](https://developers.google.com/hangouts/chat/how-tos/bots-publish) in the [console](https://console.cloud.google.com/apis/api/chat.googleapis.com/hangouts-chat).
 Set "https://{PROJECT_NAME}.appspot.com/chatbot_event" as the bot url.